bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/schedule.md

 This week there is no new content (no lecture notes,  no videos and no precheck).
 The work for this week consists of  a set of Jupyter notebooks which provide implementation and visualization of some of the algorithms discussed so far; use them to refresh your programming and to deeper understand the algorithms.
 And set of new problems to solve.

-__Objectives:__ This week's objectives do not quite fit in the  framework of "By the end of this module, you should be able to..." as it targets algorithmic problem solving.
-But  here's one way to look at the week's material:  By the end of this week,
+__Objectives:__ This week's objective is algorithmic problem solving.
+By the end of this week,
+* Connect the algorithms discussed so far with their implementation.
-* You would have seen examples of problems, and some of these may seem like they have nothing to do with the content  in the previous weeks;  yet, the process of coming up with solutions to these problems on your own illustrates the very nature of  algorithmic problem solving
+* You would have seen examples of new problems, which may seem like they have nothing to do with the content in the previous weeks;  yet, the process of coming up with solutions to these problems on your own illustrates the very nature of  algorithmic problem solving
 * You understand that algorithmic problem solving is both a science and an art
 * Hopefully, you would have had one "ahaa!" moment
-* Connect the algorithms discussed so far with their implementation.

 __Resources:__
   * __Lecture notes:__ [python-mysterySort.ipynb](docs/week6-sorting-mysterySort.ipynb), [python-insertionSort.ipynb](docs/week6-sorting-insertionSort.ipynb), [python-mergeSort.ipynb](docs/week6-sorting-mergesort.ipynb), [python-quickSort.ipynb](docs/week6-sorting-quickSort.ipynb)